 In the same breath, she turned to the embarrassed customers, and in a saccharine voice cooed, “Welcome to Emperor Wok.
 Four for dinner, please?”
 It wasn’t until she passed the hostess podium for the menus that she actually saw me.
 I worried that she might start convulsing right there, but she managed to keep walking.
 My scarf was clearly not doing its job.

 “So where can a cute boy get some take-out around here?”
 Cliff asked, grinning.

-I rolled my eyes and gestured toward the cashier.
+I smirked and gestured toward the cashier.

 Soon Mrs. Liu was back, ranting about the gravity of my hair-don’t.
 It registered as a Category Four catastrophe in her book, but she didn’t stop there.
 It was the bony hips (“men want ladies to make babies!”) and skinny arms (“you weak!”).
 I tuned her out when she started going off about my eyebrows—the center of a woman’s power—which were too light and thin for her liking, but I snapped right back to attention when she licked her finger and starting rubbing the purplish-black smudges tracing my hairline.

 I was shielding myself with the podium when Cliff passed by on his way out.